c4ffein/writings/s/learning-python-as-a-programmer/learning-python-as-a-programmer.md

 - It has high-level abstractions that prioritize developer productivity over raw speed

 However, this rarely matters because:
-- Most applications are IO-bound rather than CPU-bound, so you can use asyncio for performance gains
+- Most applications are IO-bound rather than CPU-bound, so you can use [asynchronicity](#asynchronicity) for performance gains
 - Performance-critical code can be written in C/C++/Rust and called from Python (NumPy, TensorFlow, etc.)
 - Python's ecosystem includes optimized libraries and JIT compilers (like PyPy) for specific use cases